signalogic/SigSRF_SDK/mediaTest_readme.md

 Simple mediaTest command lines can be used to convert pcaps containing one RTP stream to wav file, playout over USB audio, or both.
 This functionality is intended for testing codec functionality, audio quality, etc.

 To convert pcaps containing multiple RTP streams with different codecs to wav files, see the mediaMin section above [Dynamic Sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation). mediaMin generates wav files for each stream and also a "merged" stream wav file that combines all input streams. mediaMin uses pktlib packet processing APIs that handle jitter, packet loss/repair, child channels (RFC8108), etc, including very high amounts of packet ooo (out of order).
 Also mediaMin allows .sdp file input to override codec auto-detection and/or give specific streams to decode while ignoring others.

+### .rtp and .rtpdump File Support
+<a name="RTPFileSupportMediaTest"></a>

+mediaTest command lines support .rtp and .rtpdump input files.
+Entry is the same as with .pcap or .pcapng files.

 <a name="EVSPlayer"></a>
 ### EVS Player